What is STOP Ransomware

-How to decrypt and restore .pdff, .tro or .rumba files
+How to decrypt and restore .reco, .mike, .noos or .kuub files

 Use automated decryptors

-If you are infected with STOP Ransomware and removed it from your computer you can try to decrypt your files.
+If you are infected with STOP Ransomware and removed it from your computer, you can try decrypting your files.
 Antivirus vendors and individuals create free decryptors for some crypto-lockers.
 To attempt to decrypt them manually you can do the following:

-Use Stellar Phoenix Data Recovery Pro to restore .pdff, .tro or .rumba files
+Use Stellar Data Recovery Professional to restore .reco, .mike, .noos or .kuub files

-- Select location to scan for lost files and click Scan button.
+- Choose location where you would like to restore files from and click Scan button.